Development Setup

 The data stored at the PUDL_INPUT directory can grow to be dozens of gigabytes in size.
 This is because when the raw data are updated, a new version of the archive is downloaded to the PUDL_INPUT directory.
 To slim down the size you can always delete out of date archives the code no longer depends on.

 Next, create a directory to store the outputs of the PUDL ETL.
 As above, you can put this anywhere, but typically this is ~/pudl_output.
-Then, as with PUDL_INPUT, create an environment variable called PUDL_OUTPUT to store the path to this new directory:
+Then, as with PUDL_INPUT, create an environment variable called PUDL_OUTPUT to store the path to this new directory.
+In the commands below you must replace the example path /absolute/path/to/pudl_output with the actual path to the directory you want to use.

 $ echo "export PUDL_OUTPUT=/absolute/path/to/pudl_output" >> ~/.zshrc # zsh